-Professor Andrea McDowell is a Senior Fellow at the Rothermere American Institute at Oxford University for the current academic year.
-She is a graduate of Yale College and Yale Law School, and holds a Ph.D. in Ancient History from the University of Pennsylvania.
+Professor Andrea McDowell is a graduate of Yale College and Yale Law School and holds a Ph.D. in Ancient History from the University of Pennsylvania.
 She is an expert on the legal and social history of Ancient Egypt; her many publications in that area include a book on Ancient Egyptian legal procedure as well as a more general work on Village Life in Ancient Egypt.
 Professor McDowell has taught Egyptology at Leiden, Oxford, and Johns Hopkins universities.

 Professor McDowell clerked for Judge Morris S. Arnold on the 8th Circuit Court of Appeals.
 Before coming to Seton Hall, she was a visiting assistant professor at the University of Pennsylvania Law School and held research fellowships at the University of Wisconsin and Yale Law Schools.
-Here primary teaching interests are Torts, Trusts & Estates, and American Legal History.
+Her primary teaching interests are Trusts & Estates, Elder Law, Torts and American Legal History.

 LAW REVIEW ARTICLES